rapulu/contact-form/README.md

 #Contact form application

-This is a simple contact me form application where visitors can send message and also have option of sending file like pdf.
+This is a simple contact me form application where visitors can send me message and also have option of sending file like pdf.

 Setup